-FROM THE UNITED STATES HOUSE OF REPRESENTATIVES
+FROM THE UNITED STATES CONGRESS

-C.A.
-DUTCH RUPPERSBERGER 2ND DISTRICT, MARYLAND MEMBER OF CONGRESS
+C. A. DUTCH RUPPERSBERGER 2nd District, Maryland Member of Congress

-Grandmaster Huang Chien-Laig P.O.
+Grandmaster Huang Chien-Liang P.O.
 Box 927 Reisterstown, Maryland 21136-0927

-Dear Grandmaster Huang Chien-Laig with best wishes:
+Dear Grandmaster Huang Chien-Liang with kind wishes:

-It is my pleasure to welcome you and your tournament competitors and participants to the 2021 United States International Kuo Shu Championship Tournament.
-Please accept my sincerest congratulations on your 32nd anniversary of the Kuo Shu Tournament.
-I regret that I am unable to be with you today to enjoy what I am sure will be a wonderful occasion.
+It is my great pleasure to welcome you and all participants to the 2022 United States International Kuo Shu Championship Tournament.
+Please accept my congratulations on your 33rd anniversary of the Kuo Shu Tournament.
+I regret that I cannot be there to enjoy this great event.

-Every year, the U.S. Kuo Shu Federation hosts competitive events welcoming those from all over the world to compete in Hunt Valley, Maryland.
-As the Representative of Maryland's 2nd Congressional District, I am appreciative of all your organization has done to promote friendship, physical fitness, peace and strength of character.
-These events mean a great deal to the citizens of Baltimore.
+Our community annually looks forward to the return of the international elite masters of the U.S. Kuo Shu Federation.
+As the Representative of Maryland's 2nd Congressional District, I am appreciative of all your organization has done to promote physical fitness, international fellowship, strong character and harmony.
+These events mean a great deal to the citizens of Maryland.
 We are proud to be your host.

-Best wishes as you celebrate this occasion, and good luck to all of your participants.
+Kind wishes as you celebrate this occasion, and best wishes to all your competitors.

-Sincerely,

-C.A.
+Sincerely, C.A.
 Dutch Ruppersburger